 As an Instructional Technologist, I help manage online learning programs, train faculty and staff to use digital tools, media-hosting platforms, and content/learning management systems, and provide front-line support via a high-volume ticketing system.
-I’m especially interested in digital accessibility, and over the past two years I’ve helped redesign my team’s workflows for remediating PDFs to use in online courses.
+I’m especially interested in digital accessibility, and over the past three years I’ve helped redesign my team’s workflows for remediating PDFs to use in online courses.

 I became interested in technology’s applications to pedagogy while designing the rhetoric, composition, and research methods courses that I taught at UNC-Chapel Hill during my PhD studies in English.
 My students experimented with new media, pursued term-length custom research topics, and participated in an online peer-review process that spanned several networked classes.

 At the same time, I worked at UNC’s Studio for Instructional Technology in English Studies (SITES).
 Under the tutelage of Dr. Dan Anderson, I branched out into video poetry and open source e-scholarship inspired by Zen Buddhist mindfulness practices.
 By thinking outside the box about the creative applications of digital tools, I continuously develop new ways to help faculty incorporate technology into their teaching and scholarship.

 In addition to these things, I’m the proud dad of an adorably goofy German Shepherd and an avid video/tabletop gamer.